marcinguy/cyanogenmod-stagefright/README.md

 repo init -u git://github.com/CyanogenMod/android.git -b cm-12.0

-After that you have to create manifest in .repo/local_manifest.xml For cm 12.0 for S3 Neo it should look like this :
+After that you have to create manifest in .repo/local_manifest.xml For cm 12.0 for S3 Neo it should look like this:

 ```xml